imixs/imixs-security/imixs-oidc/README.md

 Note that the module provides a redirect servlet with the endpoint `/callback` this is the endpoint typically used by the identity provider as the callback uri.
 You will find more information about how to setup your identity provider in the [Imixs Office Workflow OIDC documentation pages](https://doc.office-workflow.com/auth/oidc/keycloak.html).

+### Debug Mode

+You can set the debug to true by setting the looger for 'org.imixs.security' at least to `FINE`.
+This prints more information during the login process and will help for a first setup.

 ### Wildfly

 To Enable the OpenIdAuthenticationMechanismDefinition in Wildfly Server you need to disable the integrated jaspi module.